 181030_001_MistralBookTour.jpg

-Rachel Cobb's 20-year project culminated in a book, Mistral: The Legendary Wind of Provence, published by DAMIANI in November 2018, as well as a series of exhibitions in 2018 - 2022.
+Rachel Cobb's 20-year project culminated in a book, Mistral: The Legendary Wind of Provence, published by DAMIANI, a series of exhibitions across the U.S. and France in 2018 – 2024 as well as her Mistral work and her being featured in a tv series, Les Grands Vents, aired on Arte.